JonathanBowker/digividuals-sdd-toolkit/README.md

 ## What is SDD?

 Spec-Driven Development treats the specification as the source of truth.
-The agent (Codex, Claude Code or equivalent) receives structured, high-quality context and builds to it. **You act as architect**: design, supervise, review, accept or request changes.
-You do not tell the agent how to do its job.
+The agent (Codex, Claude Code or equivalent) receives structured, high-quality context and builds to it. **You act as architect**: design, supervise, review, accept or request changes. **You do not tell the agent how to do its job**.

 **Key principle:** Give the agent context it doesn't have.
 Let it make low-level decisions.